medLibe/ejournal/README.md

 #### **Sub-features:**
 - **Balance Sheet (Neraca)**: View a detailed balance sheet that summarizes the financial position of the organization at a specific point in time.
 - **General Ledger (Buku Besar)**: View detailed transaction history for each account.
-- **Profit and Loss (Laba Rugi)**: Generate a profit and loss statement to analyze revenue, expenses, and net profit over a specific period.
+- **Profit and Loss / Income Statement (Laba Rugi)**: Generate a profit and loss statement to analyze revenue, expenses, and net profit over a specific period.

 ---